-Graduates of this program are eminently qualified for a wide range of successful careers in landscape design and horticulture such as: landscape designers; contractors and maintenance personnel; greenhouse operators; perennial growers; plant propagators; nursery and garden center operators; arborists; technicians for state and federal regulatory agencies; and horticultural supply reps.
-Projected job growth is excellent and there is a steady trend toward higher salaries and benefits in this field.
+Graduates of this program pursue careers in the fields of landscape design and plant science, obtaining positions as landscape designers; contractors; greenhouse managers; perennial growers; plant propagators; nursery and garden center operators; arborists; technicians for state and federal agencies; and horticulture supply representatives.
+Students may enroll in either the associate or bachelor's degree program.
+Those who complete the associate degree program may also continue seamlessly into the bachelor's degree program.